Benchmarking quantum machine learning kernel training for classification tasks: Abstract

 \section{Abstract}

 Quantum-enhanced machine learning is a rapidly evolving field that aims to leverage the unique properties of quantum mechanics to enhance classical machine learning.
-However, the practical applicability of these methods remains an open question, particularly in the context of real-world datasets and the limitations of current quantum hardware.
-This work performs a benchmark study of Quantum Kernel Estimation (QKE) and Quantum Kernel Training (QKT) with a focus on classification tasks.
-Through a series of experiments, the versatility and generalization capabilities of two quantum feature mappings, namely ZZFeatureMap and CovariantFeatureMap, are analyzed in this context.
+However, the practical applicability of these methods remains an open question, particularly beyond the context of specifically-crafted toy problems, and given the current limitations of quantum hardware.
+This study focuses on quantum kernel methods in the context of classification tasks.
+In particular, it examines the performance of Quantum Kernel Estimation (QKE) and Quantum Kernel Training (QKT) in connection with two quantum feature mappings, namely ZZFeatureMap and CovariantFeatureMap.
 Remarkably, these feature maps have been proposed in the literature under the conjecture of possible near-term quantum advantage and have shown promising performance in ad-hoc datasets.
-This study explores both artificial and established reference datasets and incorporates classical machine learning methods, specifically Support Vector Machines (SVMs) and logistic regression, as baseline comparisons.
+In this study, we aim to evaluate their versatility and generalization capabilities in a more general benchmark, encompassing both artificial and established reference datasets.
+Classical machine learning methods, specifically Support Vector Machines (SVMs) and logistic regression, are also incorporated as baseline comparisons.
 Experimental results indicate that quantum methods exhibit varying performance across different datasets.
-While they outperform classical methods in ad-hoc datasets, they frequently encounter difficulties in generalizing to unseen test data when dealing with reference classical datasets, even if achieving high classification accuracy on the training data.
-It is suggested that the choice of the feature mapping and the optimization of kernel parameters through QKT are critical for maximizing the effectiveness of quantum methods.
+Despite outperforming classical methods in ad-hoc datasets, mixed results are obtained for the general case among standard classical benchmarks.
+Our experiments call into question a general added value of applying QKT optimization, for which the additional computational cost does not necessarily translate into improved classification performance.
+Instead, it is suggested that a careful choice of the quantum feature map in connection with proper hyperparameterization may prove more effective.

 \keywords{Quantum Machine Learning \and Quantum Kernel Estimation \and Quantum Kernel Training \and Benchmarking}